sentinel-hub/byoc-tool/README.md

 AWS_SECRET_ACCESS_KEY=<MyAwsSecretAccessKey>
 ```

-and pass it to Docker: `docker run --env-file env.txt sentinelhub/byoc-tool <Arguments...>`
+and pass it to java: `java -jar byoc-tool.jar --env-file env.txt <Arguments...>`

 ## Basic Commands

-For a list of commands run: `docker run sentinelhub/byoc-tool --help`
+For a list of commands run: `java -jar byoc-tool.jar --help`

-For a list of ingestion parameters run: `docker run sentinelhub/byoc-tool ingest --help`
+For a list of ingestion parameters run: `java -jar byoc-tool.jar ingest --help`

-To ingest files, you need to mount the imagery folder inside Docker, for example: `-v <MyFolder>:/folder` to mount the folder `<MyFolder>` to `/folder` inside Docker.

-Then you give the tool the BYOC collection id `<MyCollectionId>` you wish to import to and the path to the folder inside the Docker (in this case `/folder`):
+Give the tool the BYOC collection id `<MyCollectionId>` you wish to import to and the path to the folder containing imagery (lets say `/folder` for these examples):

-The basic import command (see the next chapter for details) is thus: `docker run --env-file env.txt -v <MyFolder>:/folder sentinelhub/byoc-tool ingest <MyCollectionId> /folder`
+The basic import command (see the next chapter for details) is thus: `java -jar byoc-tool.jar --env-file env.txt ingest <MyCollectionId> /folder`

 ## The Simple Default Case